nvsnkv/flow-tt/readme.md

 # Flow TT - a plugin for custom CSVs import

-Plugin allows to transform a custom CSV, skip invalid records and map each valid row to an `IncomingTransaction` instance.
+Plugin for [flow](https://github.com/nvsnkv/flow2) that allows to transform a custom CSV, skip invalid records and map each valid row to an `IncomingTransaction` instance.

 ## Usage
 Just copy TT binaries into separate folder with _flow_ plugins and start the app.
 TT will read its own configuration and provide readers for custom formats.
 These readers will be available for `flow tx add` and `flow import start` operations.